Hamster

 Senses and Abilities

-All golden hamsters originate from the Syrian hamster.
+All pet hamsters are descended from the Syrian hamster.

 The Hamster Is Related To: